 It’s illegal to reject an application based on race, national origin, color, sex, handicap, marital or family status.
 Refusing a tenant based on these guidelines may have you facing complications with the law.
 As a landlord, it’s important to learn the Fair Housing Act.

 Do screen properly, but also follow the guidelines of the Act.
+A property management company can help ensure your screening and lease applications are drafted in compliance with Fair Housing.

 Here are some questions to ask yourself when you’re making the rules: